farridkun/challenge-landing-page/README.md

 ## Landing Pages Challenge

-This template landing pages made for Challenge of Morning Front End Class at Glints Academy x BINAR on Batch 8, Look it now at easier on below link,
+This template landing pages made for Challenge of Morning Front End Class at Glints Academy x BINAR on Batch 8, Look it now easier on link below,
 - https://farridkun.github.io/challenge-landing-page/

 Build with :